server-os/server-image/README.md

 is a top level 'clean' target.
 This will remove all of the built artifacts, the proto area, and will descend into each component and clean them up.
-For example, this will end up running `dmake clobber` in illumos-joyent to clean up all of its contents.
+For example, this will end up running `dmake clobber` in illumos to clean up all of its contents.

 Occasionally, there are bugs which cause some files to be missed.
 If you encounter that, you can use git's `git clean -fdx` command to clean up.